New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 They are attracted to bright lights, making them easy to spot at night.
 This type of moth feeds on the leaves of plants, leaving behind small holes in their wake.

-Meanwhile, they can be destructive to gardens if they become too numerous, as they will chew through all available foliage.
+Meanwhile, they can destroy gardens if they become too numerous, as they chew through all available foliage.

-Fortunately, this species, on our list of the types of moths in New Jersey, is relatively easy to control with chemical insecticides and beneficial nematodes.
+Fortunately, this species, which is on our list of moth types in New Jersey, is relatively easy to control with chemical insecticides and beneficial nematodes.

-Homeowners should keep an eye out for these pests and take action quickly if they become a problem.
+Homeowners should watch for these pests and take action quickly if they become a problem.

 10. Brown Panopoda Moth

-This species has a wingspan of up to 4 inches and is a light brown color with a pattern of black and white spots.
+This species has a wingspan of up to 4 inches and is light brown with a pattern of black and white spots.

 It can often be seen flying around during the day and is also active at night.
 The caterpillars feed on the leaves of trees such as maples, poplars, and willows.